-Variable #/Variable Specific Area Federal Requirements Evidence Compliant i. § 300.340-350 - Individualized Education Programs (IEPs) Content of IEP Required components included in IEP Yes Additional components for transition services for students age 16 and over Yes Transfer of rights at least one year prior to the age of majority No Provision of Services Special education and related services are provided as indicated on IEPs Yes 1 Comments: The transfer of rights document was not evident in the student records reviewed.
-All IEPs contained all of the remaining required documents and were developed reviewed or revised within the required timelines.
-Five IEPs were reviewed and all contained evidence of Transition Plans with documentation of agencies invite to participate as part of the transition process.
-Special education and related services appear to be provided as indicated on IEP documents. ii. §300.530-534 - Protection in Evaluation Procedures Assessment in All Areas Related to the Suspected Disability Students are assessed in all areas related to the suspected disability Yes Assessment in Student's Native Language Students are assessed in their native language N/A Reevaluations Students are evaluated at least every three years Yes Comments: All of the records reviewed showed evidence of appropriate assessments used to determine the student's disability.
+V. SPECIAL EDU CATION Variable #/Variable Specific Area Federal Requirements Evidence Compliant i. § 300.340-350 - Individualized Education Programs (IEPs) Content of IEP Required components included in IEP Yes (1213) Additional components for transition services for students age 16 and over Yes Transfer of rights at least one year prior to the age of majority No Provision of Services Special education and related services are provided as indicated on IEPs Yes Comments: All IEPs contained all of the remaining required documents and were developed reviewed or revised within the required timelines.
+Five IEPs were reviewed and all contained evidence of Transition Plans with documentation of agencies invitu to participate as part of the transition process.
+Special education and related services appear to be provided as indicated on IEP documents. l ii. §300.530-534 - Protection in Students are assessed in all Yes Evaluation Procedures Assessment in All Areas Related to the Suspected Disability areas related to the suspected disability Assessment in Student's Native Language Students are assessed in their native language N/A Reevaluations Students are evaluated at least every three years Yes Comments: All of the records reviewed showed evidence of appropriate assessments used to determine the student's disability.
 MDT meetings were held with the required persons and reevaluation meetings were held within the required timeline.
-There are no students currently attending WMST who are English Language Learners although there is evidence of the home language survey.
+Ther are no students currently attending WMST who are English Language Learners although there is evidence of the home language survey. e ·